Understand your options for pinched nerve surgery

-Pinched nerve surgery for the spine is reserved for patients who experience pain and limited mobility from a pinched nerve and have tried other conventional treatment methods without success.
-Learning that you’ll have to resort to surgery to treat your pinched nerve symptoms can be upsetting at first, but the good news is that there are different surgical approaches to choose from, giving you the freedom to select the option you feel most comfortable with.
+Pinched nerve surgery for the neck or back is reserved for patients who experience pain and limited mobility from a pinched nerve and have already tried a full course of nonsurgical treatment methods without success.
+Learning that you’ll have to resort to surgery to treat your pinched nerve symptoms can be unsettling, but there are different surgical approaches to choose from, giving you the freedom to select the option you feel most comfortable with.

-If you’ve been diagnosed with a pinched nerve and are tired of living with its painful symptoms, it may be time to consider a minimally invasive procedure from LSI.
-Our caring staff can answer any of your questions or concerns, so contact us today and ask us about our free MRI or CT scan review.
+If you’ve been diagnosed with a pinched nerve and are tired of living with its painful symptoms, it may be time to consider the minimally invasive procedures offered by Laser Spine Institute.
+Contact us today for a no-cost MRI review to determine if you may be a candidate for one of our procedures.*